Online Safety Policy 2024.docx

 • Students will look at Online safety across the curriculum including PSHE.

-• Roselyn House School / The RHISE Service will have open discussion with students about online safety so that “students learn to set personal boundaries and feel more comfortable reporting incidents like bullying and harassment” (edudemic.com)
+• Roselyn House School will have open discussion with students about online safety so that “students learn to set personal boundaries and feel more comfortable reporting incidents like bullying and harassment” (edudemic.com)

 “Ensure students know that apps such as Facebook, Instagram and Snapchat collect data and keep permanent records of all the information they collect.
 Even Snapchat, beloved for its disappearing messages, keeps unread messages on a server for 30 days.
 And some programs that open Snapchat content outside of the app allow recipients to permanently save messages without the server knowing.” (edudemic April 2015)